In a Million Years

 In a Million Years is the debut studio album by Australian indie rock band, Last Dinosaurs.
 The album was released on 2 March 2012 by Dew Process.
 It serves as the follow-up of their debut EP, Back from the Dead (2010).
 The album's title was announced after the release of their second single, "Zoom".
 The album debuted at number 8 in the Australian Albums Chart.

 Reception

-The album garnered very positive reviews from music critics.
+The album received critical acclaim upon release.
 Davey Boy from Sputnikmusic summarize his review, "Aussie indie-pop that uses influences from practically every continent."
-Andrew Wade of the AU review said "The album is a surprisingly mature and cohesive collection of songs.
+Andrew Wade of The AU Review said "The album is a surprisingly mature and cohesive collection of songs.
 With incredibly slick production and the catchiest songs you’ll hear this side of 2000, In A Million Years is a strong contender for the best Australian album of the past twenty years."
 The album also received an average 5/5 user rating on both Triple J's User Review and iTunes User Ratings.
 "Andy" was also placed at No. 95 in the Triple J Hottest 100 in 2012.